 Furthermore, self defense is considered a justification defense because the accused is considered “justified” in defending themselves against another person’s illegal use of physical force.

-Examples of Unlawful Use of Force
+Examples of Illegal Use of Force by Another Person in a Self Defense Case

 Without being provoked, a person: